Influence functions and regularity tangents for efficient active learning: Observations

-Returning to the $\norm{\theta-\theta_0}_1$ model, we note that for very large models the calculation of $\dottheta_0$ should proceed in a very different way from the calculation of $\dottheta$.
+Returning to the $\norm{\theta-\theta_0}_1$ model, we note that for very large models in practice the calculation of $\dottheta_0$ should proceed in a very different way from the calculation of $\dottheta$.
 While $\dottheta_0$ would be calculated stochastically using SGDF (which we introduce in section \ref{sec:sgdf}) and batches of data points, the interaction history of a single user would usually fit into a single batch and so $\dottheta$ could be calculated using more efficient second-order methods like NLCG (see section \ref{sec:second-order}), which require a non-stochastic objective, presuming that these could be adapted to work well with $\L_1$ regularization.
 It seems that this or a similar hybrid optimization approach might be the best way to give large language models a sense of curiosity about their data, in addition to providing them with the ability to adapt to information coming from an individual user, without necessarily increasing the complexity of inference in the model.
-We next explore the case where a multi-user model incorporates a different regularizer for each user.
-This is less interesting from the perspective of modeling, but attempts to explore a natural generalization to the regularization concept and look at how it interacts with the idea of regularity tangents and query heuristics.
-Consider a model which contains certain user-specific parameters $\theta_{M_i}$ (indexed by elements of the set $M_i$) for some set of users indexed by $i$.
-We might find it interesting to use per-user regularization coefficients $c_i$ whose distributions are controlled by a single regularity hyperparameter $s$: